raspberrypilearning/looping-sprites/en/step_3.md

 --- /task ---

+`or combined`

 --- task ---

+Open a new Scratch project, just so that you can look at the range of sprites and backgrounds to help you plan.

+Take 5 minutes to think about **your** Looping sprites project.

++ What mood do you want to create?
+Relaxing, Energising, Funny?
++ Look at the sprites and backdrops that are available in Scratch.
++ Which backdrop will you choose?
++ Which sprites will you choose?
++ Maybe you will just start with one sprite and add more if you have time.

+--- /task ---

+--- task ---
-Choose and add a backdrop of your choice.
-You can change it later as you develop your idea.
+Add a backdrop of your choice.
+Don't worry too much as you can change at any time as you develop your idea.

 [[[generic-scratch3-backdrop-from-library]]]
 --- /task ---

 --- task ---
-Choose and add your first sprite.
-You will be able to add more sprites later if you have time.
+Add your first sprite.
+You will always be able to change the way it looks or add more sprites later if you have time.

 [[[generic-scratch-sprite-from-library]]]
 --- /task ---